Medication Therapy Management Program

-The Providence Medicare Advantage MTM program was developed in cooperation with licensed and practicing pharmacists and physicians.
-The MTM program is voluntary and free for eligible members, included with your part D plan.
+The Providence Medicare Advantage MTM program was developed by pharmacists and physicians.
+The MTM program is voluntary and completely free for eligible part D members with a prescription drug plan.
 This service is offered by Providence Medicare Advantage Plans to its members and is not considered part of your insurance benefit package.

-It is estimated that 1.5 million preventable adverse drug events occur in the United States each year.
+There are about 1.5 million preventable harmful drug events occurring in the United States each year.
 Clinical pharmacist-provided MTM services can help to prevent these events and are associated with improved medication use, lower drug costs, improved disease management, reduced hospitalizations and reduced hospital readmissions.

 The MTM program helps make sure you get the most out of your medications.
-As part of the MTM program, each member will receive an offer of a telephone consultation with the clinical pharmacist.
-This consultation usually takes 20 to 40 minutes and consists of a comprehensive medication review (CMR) of all your medications.
+As part of the MTM program, each member will receive an offer of a telephone conversation with the clinical pharmacist.
+This conversation usually takes 20 to 40 minutes and includes a comprehensive medication review (CMR) of all your medications.

 The clinical pharmacist will: